rabbitmq/rabbitmq-website/site/install-homebrew.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-[Homebrew](https://brew.sh/) is a popular package manager for macOS.
+[Homebrew](https://brew.sh/) is a popular package manager for macOS and Linux.
 [RabbitMQ formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/r/rabbitmq.rb) is available from Homebrews core tap (out of the box).
+The formula maintained by Homebrew community and not Team RabbitMQ.

 The formula will also install a recent [supported Erlang/OTP version](./which-erlang.html) as a dependency.